Scott P. Borsack

 Additionally, Scott represents clients before federal and state taxing authorities.
 He has represented clients involved in all phases of civil and criminal tax investigations before administrative agencies as well as federal and state courts.
 As the Internal Revenue Service, in particular, has gotten more aggressive in its enforcement activities, the ability to defend positions before governmental authorities can be a significant benefit to clients.

 Before entering private practice, Scott began his career as a trial attorney for the United States Department of Treasury, representing the Commissioner of Internal Revenue before federal courts.
-Scott recently returned to the firm after spending six years in Philadelphia directing the Tax and Estates Practice for a major Center City law firm.
+Scott returned to the firm after spending six years in Philadelphia directing the Tax and Estates Practice for a major Center City law firm.
 Scott is married and lives with his wife and two children in West Windsor, New Jersey.

 Scott is a frequent author and lecturer on topics of tax planning, estate planning and estate administration.

 LL.M. – Taxation, New York University School of Law, 1991

 J.D. – Case Western Reserve University School of Law, 1987

 B.S., Economics & Political Science – Brooklyn College of the City University of New York, 1984

 SBA Revisess Loan Forgiveness Application – June 17, 2020

 SBA Releases Guidance Following PPP Flexibility Act – June 11, 2020

 U.S House of Representatives Passes PPP Flexibility Act – May 29, 2020